tropicalmentat/aoi-flood-detection/README.md

-# Area-of-Interest Workflows for Manila Observatory's
+# Area-of-Interest Workflows for Extraction of Flood Hazards

-Containerized data processing workflows for Synthetic Aperture Radar (SAR) and optical imagery.
+Containerized data processing workflows to extract flood hazards for Synthetic Aperture Radar (SAR) and optical imagery.
 The following sensors and platforms are supported:

 1. Landsat 8 (Optical)
 2. Sentinel2 (Optical)